Memorandum of Understanding The Australian Competition and Consumer Commission (ACCC) and the Reserve Bank of Australia (RBA)

 Responsibilities

 1. The ACCC is an independent Commonwealth statutory authority responsible for enforcing consumer protection and fair trading laws and for promoting competition in the marketplace.
-The ACCC has general responsibility for competition under the Competition and Consumer Act 2010.
-The ACCC has also been given a strengthened mandate to proactively examine competition issues in relation to financial services.
+The ACCC is also responsible for the National Anti-Scam Centre, the Consumer Data Right and Digital ID, and has general responsibility for competition under the Competition and Consumer Act 2010, which encompasses competition issues in relation to financial services.

-2. The RBA is Australia's central bank and derives its functions and powers from the Reserve Bank Act 1959.
-Its duty is to contribute to the stability of the currency, full employment, and the economic prosperity and welfare of the Australian people.
-It does this by setting the cash rate to meet an agreed medium-term inflation target, working to maintain a strong financial system and efficient payments system, and issuing the nation's banknotes.
+2. The RBA is Australia’s central bank and derives its functions and powers from the Reserve Bank Act 1959.
+Its broad objective is to promote the economic prosperity and welfare of the Australian people.
+It does this by, amongst other things, setting the cash rate target to meet an agreed medium-term inflation target, working to maintain a strong financial system and efficient payments system, and issuing the nation’s banknotes.
 It also provides certain banking services as required to the Australian Government and its agencies, and to a number of overseas central banks and official institutions.
-Additionally, it manages Australia's gold and foreign exchange reserves.
+Additionally, it manages Australia’s gold and foreign exchange reserves.

 3. The RBA’s Payments System Board (PSB) has a mandate to contribute to promoting the efficiency of the payments system and promoting competition in the market for payment services, consistent with the overall stability of the financial system.
 The PSB also has a duty to ensure within the limits of its powers that the powers of the RBA under the Corporations Act 2001 relating to the infrastructure supporting the clearing and settlement of transactions in financial markets are exercised in a way that in the PSB’s opinion will best contribute to the overall stability of the financial system.